MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/appx/Add-AppSharedPackageContainer.md

 ### -Force
-Replaces an existing container of the same name with the newly created container's definition for the target user(s)
+Replaces an existing container of the same name with the newly created container's definition for the target user(s).

 ```yaml